gschmutz/event-driven-microservices-workshop/01-environment/UbuntuLinuxMachine.md

 This document describes how to install the workshop environment on a Ubuntu Machine, which could be running in a virtual machine, either in the cloud or on your local machine.

+The VM should be configured with at least 8 GB and 4 CPUs.

 ## Setup Software

 First let's create some environment variables.